goemoncode/BetterTimeScale/README.md

 ![Logo](logo.png)

-A mod for 7 Days to Die A21.
+A mod for 7 Days to Die V1.0.

 This mod provides the ability to change the time scale in game appropriately and easily.

 - The time scale can be changed up to 20x (2x in vanilla).
 - The decrease amount of duration time for buffs is also similarly scaled.
+- The increase/decrease of player stats (health/water) is also similarly scaled.

 ### Key Bindings